cnr-ibba/BIOINFO-guidelines/docs/terminal/ssh.rst

 Windows App
 ~~~~~~~~~~~

-Windows 10 let you to install a Linux distribution from its app store with
+Windows 10 lets you to install a Linux distribution from its app store with
 *Windows Subsystem for Linux (WSL)*: this lets you to install almost a complete
 GNU/Linux environment directly on Windows without installing a virtual machine
 or setting up dualboot (see `here <https://docs.microsoft.com/en-us/windows/wsl/about>`__